The Ultimate Dark Wallet Review

 The first thing users need to know is the fact that Dark Wallet is not what might be called a polished product.
 The product has yet to achieve a stable version, and its available as browser extensions for both Chrome and Firefox, as well as an Ubuntu client.

-Users can download the wallet direct from the official website, or directly from the project’s GitHub repository.
+Users can download the wallet directly from the official website, or directly from the project’s GitHub repository.
 For this guide, we will use Google Chrome, as it’s the more popular of the two browsers.
 To get started, users have to download the archive from GitHub, unzip the file, and save it on their desktops.
 Next, users need to open Chrome, select “More Tools” from the main menu, and then click “Extensions.”

 Then, users are required to enable the Developer mode (from the upper right corner) and load the unpacked extension.
 Users will be prompted to proceed and will be reminded that the software is in Alpha which brings with it a series of risks.

 Subsequently, users need to choose a wallet name, enter a password and choose the required language.
 As mentioned above, all wallets have three pockets by default.
-Users can later add multi-sig wallets (that required approval from multiple signatures).
+Users can later add multi-sig wallets (that require approval from multiple signatures).
 Each pocket has its own stealth address.
 The sender is required to encode in the transaction a nonce used to unlock the recipient address (something that can only be read by the recipient).
 What’s more, senders can also choose to send coins to an escrow address.

 Due to its unique nature, Dark Wallet has been criticized by some in the cryptosphere.
-There are some that have legitimate fears regarded the wallet’s potential of opening a major door to many illegal activities.
+There are some that have legitimate fears regarding the wallet’s potential of opening a major door to many illegal activities.